sowmyagowri/HomeAway.com-Simulation-using-React-Node-and-MySQL/Backend/README.md

   - Install required dependencies using npm install
   - Import the DB structures and data from the file SQLDBDump.sql
   - Run HomeAway back end using npm start
+  - Test API calls with Mocha using npm test

 How can I change port, if 3001 port is occupied?
   - Open app.js file in the backend directory